thephez/dash-user-docs/docs/core/api-ref/core-api-ref-remote-procedure-calls-removed.md

 Blocks | number (int) | Required<br>(exactly 1) | The maximum number of blocks a transaction should have to wait before it is predicted to be included in a block.
 Has to be between 2 and 25 blocks

-*Result---the fee the transaction needs to pay per kilobyte* [block:callout]
+*Result---the fee the transaction needs to pay per kilobyte*

-{
-  "type": "danger",
+>❗️ Inability to estimate
+>
-  "body": "If the node doesn't have enough information to make an estimate, the value `-1` will be returned.", "title": "Inability to estimate"
+> If the node doesn't have enough information to make an estimate, the value `-1` will be returned.
-}
-[/block]

 Name | Type | Presence | Description
 --- | --- | --- | ---
 `result` | number (Dash) | Required<br>(exactly 1) | The estimated fee the transaction should pay in order to be included within the specified number of blocks.